jokamjohn/scoreboard-react/README.md

 ## Screenshot of the app
 ![Image](src/screenshot.PNG)

-*Note: I developed this using the [Treehouse](https://teamtreehouse.com/library/react-basics) React beginner course.
-Though I used ES6 for the implementation*
+*Note: I developed this using the [Treehouse](https://teamtreehouse.com/library/building-applications-with-react-and-redux) React redux course.*

 ## Running the app
 - Clone the application